biocompute-objects/BCO_Documentation/README.md

 BCO_Specification is licensed under the [BSD 3-Clause "New" or "Revised" License](./LICENSE)

 >A permissive license similar to the BSD 2-Clause License, but with a 3rd clause that prohibits others from using the name of the project or its contributors to promote derived products without written consent.

-## Mailing List

-As a subscriber to the BCO mailing list, you can post to it by sending a message tobiocomputels@hermes.gwu.edu (using the email address that is subscribed).
-This list is semi-automated and will send your message for review.

-To subscribe or unsubscribe, please visit https://hermes.gwu.edu/cgi-bin/wa?A0=BIOCOMPUTELS and click `Subscribe` or `Unsubscribe` on the lower right.
-You can also unsubscribe from the list at any time by sending an email to listserv@hermes.gwu.edu, in which the body says: `unsubscribe biocomputels`

-This repository is in support of [2791-2020](https://standards.ieee.org/standard/2791-2020.html) - IEEE Approved Draft Standard for Bioinformatics Computations and Analyses Generated by High-Throughput Sequencing (HTS) to Facilitate Communication.
-Please also see our [OSF page](https://osf.io/h59uh/) or our [main page](https://biocomputeobject.org/)